Amsterdam-AI-Team/pole_tagger/README.md

   ```sh
   python3 pole_tagger.py
   ```
-A detailed manual of the tagger can be found in the 'pole tagger manual.pdf' file.
+A detailed manual of the tagger including some annotation examples can be found in the 'pole tagger manual.pdf' file.
+Furthermore, some example images have been added to this repository to get to understand the pole tagger tool.